RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 ### Performance

 Services written in Rust typically have 1/10th the deployment size and 1/10th the memory footprint of comparable services written, for example, in SpringBoot.
-Rust services also, generally, have a lower latency and can process more requests per second.
+Rust services also, generally, have a lower latency, quicker spin up, and can process more requests per second.

 These attributes can be leveraged to achieve greater platform performance and/or to substantially lower operating costs.